makaree/TestAPI/README.md

 The packages mentioned above needs to be installed in Refrences >> Manage nuget Packages in the solution.

-## Running the test cases
+## Running the test cases through runtest.bat
 Here are the list of steps required for the test execution:
 1. Download the repository from the GIT.
 2. Open the solution file API_Testing_RESTful_booker.sln and build the solution.
 If necessary install the nuget packages mentioned in TESTING TOOL (i.e. MSTest, Newtonsoft.JSON, Restsharp, TrxToHtml.TrxerConsole) in Refrences >> Manage nuget Packages in the solution.
+3. Go to Test>>Configure Run Settings and select Auto Detect runsettings Files.
-3. Go to Environmental Variables (Control Panel>>System and Security>>System>>Environmental
+4. Go to Environmental Variables (Control Panel>>System and Security>>System>>Environmental
 Variables>>System Variables) and in Path >> Add the location for “vstest.console.exe”.
 (In my case it was present in C:\Program Files (x86)\Microsoft Visual Studio\2019\Professional\Common7\
 \IDE\Extensions\TestPlatform)
-4. Run runtest.bat file present in TestAPI directory.
-After run, the test results are present in TestAPI\TestResults folder in both HTML and TRX format.
+5. Run runtest.bat file present in .
+After run, the test results are present in TestAPI\TestResults folder in both HTML and TRX format if no errors are present.

 ## Contact
 If you got any questions feel free to contact with me: manz.karki@gmail.com